Managing joint accounts in PocketSmith

 You can customise and configure the widgets shown on each Dashboard to reflect only your joint or personal accounts and categories.

-You can find more on the different ways to customize your widgets here: Configuring individual widget settings.
-A great one worth checking out is the: Earning & spending widget.
+You can find more on the different ways to customise your widgets here: Configuring individual widget settings.
+A great one worth checking out is the Earning & spending widget.

 Using the Income and Expense Statement

-You can also use our Income & Expense statement side navigation bar to select only certain accounts to analyze.
+You can also use our Income & Expense statement side navigation bar to select only certain accounts to analyse.

 You can find out more about this here: Selecting the account you'd like to view.